FAQS

 How much Farmland will be taken out of production?

 In general solar projects are best suited to less productive lands.
-The project has worked with its hosting landowners to identify lands with marginal agricultural value, with more than half of the lands identified in Morgan County having NRCS non-irrigated capability classifications of 6 or 7 (the two lowest ratings for cultivation potential).
+The project has worked with its hosting landowners to identify lands with marginal agricultural value.

 Dark green plus signDark green minus sign